GeraldHamiltonWicks/light-fibonacci/README.md

 Light Fibonacci is a simple JavaScript utility for calculating Fibonacci numbers.
 This package provides a straightforward function that can be easily integrated into your projects.

-Sure!
-Here's a suggested index for the README file, which organizes the content for easier navigation.

 ## Index

 1. [Installation](#installation)